fox27374/sensorpi/README.md

 ### main.py
 The main process that starts the different subprocesses.

+### setup.py
+The setup routine for initialising the environment.
+It installs pip modules and creates some folders and files

 ### scan.py
 Scans the air on channels specified in config.json.
 The scantime is also set in this file.
 After the scan is complete, a JSON file is created that lists all wlans and the associated BSSIDs.
 This file is later used as a database for the continouse sniffing